Nunez350/test-repo-2018/README.md

 # Smallest enclosing circle

-A readme for a small project that computes minimum radius balls given clicked data points.
+A readme for a small project that computes a minimum radius ball that includes 100% data and a minimum radius ball that includes the specified percent of data using user clicked data points.
 This is a part of a project that computes a central trajectory with different methods.

 ## File List